Learn about bladder reconstruction to restore urinary function after bladder removal surgery, including how it's done and possible complications.

 Neobladder reconstruction is a surgical procedure to construct a new bladder.

-You'll need neobladder reconstruction if you have your bladder surgically removed, or if it no longer functions properly.
+Neobladder reconstruction is an option when a bladder is surgically removed because it is diseased or no longer works properly.
 Some reasons that people have their bladders removed include:

-There are a number of complications that may occur with neobladder reconstruction, including:
+Several complications may occur with neobladder reconstruction, including:

-Your doctor may ask you to have a clear liquid diet for one to two days before surgery.
-And, usually, you'll need to stop eating and drinking after midnight on the night before your procedure.
+Your surgeon may ask you to have a clear liquid diet for 1 to 2 days before surgery.
+You'll likely need to stop eating and drinking after midnight on the night before your procedure.
 Let your doctor know about all of the medications, vitamins and dietary supplements you're taking.
 In some cases, you may need to stop these medications before your surgery.

-Urinary retention is a potential complication of neobladder reconstruction, so you need to be willing to put a catheter in (self-catheterization) to drain urine and relieve pressure on the bladder if this happens.
-A nurse or other health care professional will review this with you.
+Being unable to empty the bladder completely (urinary retention) is a potential complication of neobladder reconstruction.
+If this happens, you need to be willing to do self-catheterization.
+In self-catheterization, you put a narrow tube (catheter) through the opening to your bladder (urethra) to drain urine and relieve pressure on the bladder.
+A nurse or other health care provider will teach you how to self-catheterize.

-The hospital stay after neobladder reconstruction is usually about three to five days.
+The hospital stay after neobladder reconstruction is usually about 3 to 5 days.

-As with any bladder substitute, it may take some time until the neobladder functions best.
-Immediately after surgery, many people may have difficulties with urinary incontinence until the neobladder stretches to a normal size and the muscles that support it get stronger.
+It may take some time for the neobladder to work well.
+Immediately after surgery, you may have a difficult time controlling your bladder and may experience involuntary loss of urine (urinary incontinence).
+This may happen until the neobladder stretches to a typical size and the muscles that support it get stronger.

-Lifelong follow-up is necessary after a neobladder reconstruction.
+Lifelong follow-up is needed after a neobladder reconstruction.
 Ask your doctor how often you should plan to return for follow-up visits.

-During neobladder surgery, your surgeon takes out your existing bladder and forms an internal pouch from part of your intestine.
-The pouch, called a neobladder, stores your urine.
+During neobladder surgery, a surgeon takes out the existing bladder and forms an internal pouch from part of the intestine.
+The pouch, called a neobladder, stores urine.